L&S Instructional Resources: Teaching During COVID-19

-Batch leads are assigned departments to help with remote and hybrid instruction challenges [added 7/31/2020]
+Batch leads are individuals assigned to departments to help with remote and hybrid instruction challenges.
+Instructors can consult with them on learning technologies and course design challenges [added 7/31/2020]

 Scheduled instruction modality for your course